by Nick Dobbins

 Monthly analysis is based on seasonally adjusted employment data.
 Yearly analysis is based on unadjusted employment data.*

 Employment in Minnesota was largely flat on a seasonally adjusted basis in September.
 Employers added 100 jobs (0.0 percent) with a small decline among service providers (down 300, 0.0 percent) outweighed by a slightly larger increase in goods producer (up 400, 0.1 percent).
 On the year the state added 4,989 jobs (0.2 percent).
 Private sector employers brought most of the growth, adding 4,427 jobs (0.2 percent) while government employers added 562 jobs (0.1 percent).
 Goods producers added 3,610 jobs on the year (0.8 percent), and service providers added 1,379 (0.1 percent).

 Mining and Logging

-The Construction supersector added 300 jobs (0.2 percent) in September on a seasonally adjusted basis.
-It was the sixth consecutive month of over-the-month growth for the industry group.
-Annually Construction employers added 5,514 jobs (4.2 percent).
+Construction employers lost 300 jobs (0.2 percent) in September on a seasonally adjusted basis.
+It was the second consecutive month of losses for the supersector, following three straight months of growth in early summer.
+Over the year Construction added 5,539 jobs or 4.1 percent.
 It was the largest proportional over-the-year growth of any supersector in the state.
-Specialty Trade Contractors, the largest component sector in Construction, also contributed the most to its growth, adding 4,347 jobs (5.2 percent).
-Construction of Buildings employment was up by 921 (3.4 percent).
+The expansion was driven primarily by the Specialty Trade Contractors component sector which added 5,859 jobs (6.9 percent).
+Construction of Buildings was up by 585 (2.1 percent), while Heavy and Civil Engineering Construction was off by 905 (4.4 percent).